CaptainGuppy/FS22_realismAddon_gearbox/README.md

 This is a fork of the official realismAddon_gearbox mod for Farming Simulator 22.
 I use it to propose changes and improvements to it.

-See the official repository of the mod here: https://github.com/modelleicher/FS22_realismAddon_gearbox
+See the official repository here: https://github.com/modelleicher/FS22_realismAddon_gearbox

 # FS22_realismAddon_gearbox
 This is it, RMT (real manual transmission) for FS22 is back.
 Well kind of.